School attendance, persistence, and alternative paths to graduation

 Strategy overview

-Strategies to improve attendance, strengthen school persistence, and create alternative paths to graduation are supported by multiple rigorous research syntheses with positive results.
+Strategies to improve attendance and strengthen school persistence are supported by multiple rigorous research syntheses with positive results.

-A 2017 research synthesis found that attendance interventions for chronically absent students were a scientifically supported approach for improving student attendance.
+A 2017 research synthesis found that attendance interventions that focus on addressing individualized reasons for absenteeism, such as mental health or housing insecurity, for chronically absent students were a scientifically supported approach for improving student attendance.

 A 2016 research synthesis found that dropout prevention programs are a scientifically supported approach for increasing high school completion.